Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Endoscopic therapy.
 These are treatments for enlarged or bleeding veins that are done with the help of an endoscope.
 With ligation, small rubber bands are placed around the veins to close them off and stop any bleeding.
 With sclerotherapy, clotting medication is injected into the veins to cause scarring and shrink them.

 Balloon tamponade.
 This is a procedure in which a tube with a balloon is guided down into the esophagus and stomach.
 The balloon is then inflated with air.
 This applies pressure on enlarged or bleeding veins to control bleeding.
+This is a temporary method to control bleeding until other treatments are available.

 Surgery.
 This may be done to place a stent (tubelike device) in the liver.
 The stent helps reroute blood flow in the liver to lower the blood pressure in enlarged veins.
 Sometimes, the enlarged veins may be connected to other nearby veins to reroute blood flow.
 In severe cases, a liver transplant may be needed.
 This is to replace the diseased liver with a healthy donor liver.